 As part of Buffalo’s vaunted “French Connection” line, Rick Martin was part of the most exciting lines in hockey in the 1970s.
 Martin was a lethal sniper and once he mastered his defensive skills was one of the better two-way players in hockey.
 With two 50 goal seasons (not exactly easy in the ’70s) and as a perennial All-Star, Martin should have enjoyed some success in the ’80s and have a steady decline into his 30’s the way most star players do.
 Sadly, a brutal injury in November of 1980 essentially put an end to his career, and he only played a handful of games after.
 Had Rick Martin made it through at least a few of the free-wheeling 80’s, his career stats would have likely been padded sufficiently to make the Hall.
 Currently, he remains one of the top stars of the 70’s on the outside looking in.

-Though the focus on the 1970’s Buffalo Sabres lied with the French Connection line, Danny Gare showcased a few seasons that matched what any sniper was doing at the time.
-Gare enjoyed a pair of 50 goal seasons and was even the co-goal scoring champion in the 1979-1980 campaign.
+Though the focus on the 1970s Buffalo Sabers lay with the French Connection line, Danny Gare showcased a few seasons that matched what any sniper was doing at the time.
+Gare enjoyed a pair of 50-goal seasons and was even the co-goal-scoring champion in the 1979-1980 campaign.
 The scrappy star’s game tailed off after being traded to Detroit, but Gare had enough impact to have his jersey retired in Buffalo.
-It is unlikely though, he can receive a similar accolade in the Hockey Hall in Toronto.
+It is unlikely, though, that he can receive a similar accolade in the Hockey Hall of Fame in Toronto.